Empowerment Healthcare 3 in Brooklyn Park, MN

 Pros

-• pro Steve is a good manager who goes out of his way to help every resident and is always available when needed.
+• pro Steve does a good job and goes out of his way to help every resident, always being there when needed.

-• pro Empowerment/Hidden Creek ranks in the top 25% of the facilities the reviewer has visited.
+• pro Empowerment/Hidden Creek ranks in the top 25% of facilities the reviewer has visited, and the atmosphere is consistently impressive.

-• pro The administrative staff are very involved with day-to-day operations, and the standards and care for clients' needs are well demonstrated.
+• pro The administrative staff is highly involved in day-to-day operations and is a joy to work with, demonstrating strong standards and genuine care for clients.

 • pro Roger and his team are delivering much-needed assisted living services for the mentally ill, with dedicated and passionate professionals who genuinely care for residents' well-being.